KirillTregubov/Centipede-MIPS/README.md

 </ol>

 ## Known Issues
-There is currently a known issue with version 4.5 of MARS (the latest as of writing) where the entire application freezes due to a threading issue - a deadlock caused by a function call.
+There is currently a known issue with version 4.5 of MARS (the latest as of writing) where the entire application freezes due to a threading issue - a deadlock caused by a function called when handling the simulated keyboard input.
 For a more detailed explanation along with a suggested fix, please [visit this article](https://dtconfect.wordpress.com/2013/02/09/mars-mips-simulator-lockup-hackfix/) by [dtConfect](https://github.com/dtConfect).